jacebenson/cedar/docs/docs/how-to/self-hosting-redwood.md

 ## Configuration

-To self-host, you'll have to do a bit of configuration both to your Redwood app and your Linux server.
+To self-host, you'll have to do a bit of configuration both to your Cedar app and your Linux server.

 ### Adding Dependencies